manishrps/MS-101T00-Microsoft-365-Mobility-and-Security/Instructions/Labs/LAB_AK_11_Lab10_Ex3_Create_Intune_Policies.md

 Many mobile device management (MDM) solutions help protect organizational data by requiring users and devices to meet certain requirements.
 In Intune, these requirements are referred to as compliance policies.
 Compliance policies define the rules and settings that users and devices must meet to be compliant.
 When combined with Conditional Access requirements, administrators can block users and devices that do not meet the rules.

 In this exercise, you will begin by creating a noncompliance notification message template.
 Then when you create a compliance policy that checks the Windows 10 and later devices to ensure they are running a minimum OS version of Windows, you will assign this email notification template to the policy.
-If a device is running a noncompliant version of Windows, the policy will be triggered, the device will be marked as noncompliant, an an email will be sent to the end user notifying them of the situation.
+If a device is running a noncompliant version of Windows, the policy will be triggered, the device will be marked as noncompliant, an email will be sent to the end user notifying them of the situation.

 ### Task 1: Create a noncompliant email message template